 Manu Thakral, MS, is enrolled in the MS-to-PhD program.
 She graduated from Tufts University in 2002 and worked as a medical researcher in Family Medicine/Public Health at Tufts University School of Medicine before returning for a Master’s in Nursing at the MGH Institute of Health Professions.
 She is on the Board of Directors of Partners for Youth with Disabilities, a nonprofit organization which provides mentoring for youth and young adults with disabilities.
 Manu has presented nationally and locally on the education of nurses with disabilities and adolescents with disabilities transitioning into adulthood.
-Her research interest is health disparities of women with disabilities in reproductive healthcare.
+Her research interest is health disparities of women with disabilities in reproductive healthcare and geriatric pain.

 Julio A. Toro, PhD (c), RN, OCN, was born in Puerto Rico.
 He is one of first two BS-to-PhD students enrolled in the fall of 2007.He came to Massachusetts in 1984 to earn a biology degree from Harvard College and later attended UMass Boston, graduating in 1995 with a BS in Nursing and Chemistry.
 Julio’s clinical experience includes psychiatric nursing and over ten years of experience as an oncology nurse, a role he reports “defined him”.
 He is interested in how an individual's time orientation affects his or her decision making.
 His dissertation is on determinants of colorectal cancer screening via colonoscopy.